-Evidently I am on some sort of government watch list.
+Evidently I (( Or, more likely, someone with the same name. )) am on some sort of government watch list.

 The consequences of said listing seems to be limited to merely being required to get a boarding pass at the gate when flying, rather than being able to check in online.
 Naturally, this ends up with me being the last person on the flight.
 Somewhat annoying, but at least it doesn’t involve probulation or anything.